- System Overview

 4000 Series Visual Nurse Call System

-Reliable Nurse Call Buttons for Hospitals, Nursing Homes, and Clinics
+Reliable Visual Nurse Call Systems for Retirement Homes and Medical Clinics

 Top-of-the-Line Emergency Communication Technology